NZRS/BgpDataFinder/README.md

 * RIPE RIS https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data
 * PCH https://www.pch.net/resources/Routing_Data/

-BGP Routing data is useful for Internet analysis.
+BGP Routing data is useful for Internet topology analysis.
 NZRS uses it to develop visualization of the Internet in New Zealand.

 ## Instructions